Mariano's stabbing victim describes attack by woman linked to 2 other stabbings

-It was his first day back on the job as a DJ, working a happy hour gig at the Mariano's on Broadway in East Lakewood, the day Chicago lifted its pandemic restrictions.
+It was his first day back on the job as a DJ, working a happy hour gig at the Mariano's on Broadway in East Lakeview, the day Chicago lifted its pandemic restrictions.

 "I had set up my DJ equipment, was all set and ready to go, and hadn't played my first song yet, and I feel, like, someone pushing me in the back," he recalled.